ricallinson/deuce/README.md

 ## Customize

-__YUI3 Offline__ attempts to provide sensible defaults.
+__Deuce__ attempts to provide sensible defaults.
 However, if these do not meet your requirements here are some options that may help you.

 ### init.yml & init.json